 - A clinical guide for health care professionals clearly outlining, via concise easy-to-understand statements, what quality care looks like for that condition based on the evidence;

-- An information brief with data on how care is being delivered for that condition in Ontario, and the variations in care, to help people understand why a particular quality standard has been created;
+- An information brief with data on how care is being delivered for that condition in Ontario, and the variations in care, to help people understand why a particular quality standard has been created; An information brief with data on how care is being delivered for that condition in Ontario, and the variations in care across the province

 - Quality indicators for health care professionals and organizations to help them with their improvement efforts; and